Yaminox7/Lentilles/README.md

-# Lentille
+# Lentilles
-For simulating light through a glass on a 2d universe.
+Simulating ligth through a glass on a 2d universe.
 To access it, click [here](https://yaminox7.github.io/Lentilles).